 Side effects associated with Sildenafil include headache, facial flushing, nausea, dizziness and stuffy nose.
 They will not affect everyone but, as previously stated, they are more likely when you are taking Sildenafil 100mg.

 Sildenafil 100mg didn’t work for me.
 What should I do?

 If you have found Sildenafil 100mg to be ineffective, you should talk to your prescribing doctor.
 They will probably encourage you to try it a few more times before you move onto something else.

 Because 100mg is the highest dose available, you should never 'double up' on tablets or take more than one in 24 hours.
 Sildenafil 100mg is the highest safe dosage you can take – if it is ineffective, you should try another ED treatment.

-Alternative treatments for ED include tablets such as Cialis and Spedra, which contain different active ingredients but have a similar effect to sildenafil.
-In some cases, if the root of your impotence is psychological, counselling may be helpful.
+In some cases, if the root of your ED is psychological, counselling may be helpful.
 ED caused by physical injury or an underlying condition, meanwhile, may improve with focused treatment, or lifestyle changes such as weight loss and exercise.

 To find out more about Sildenafil, visit our online clinic.